FedericoGarciaGarcia/VirtualGens/README.md

 ## Description

-The Sega Gensis [Gens KMod](https://segaretro.org/Gens_KMod) source code was compiled as a 32-bit DLL, *gens.dll*, with a new interface to allow communication with an application.
+[Gens KMod](https://segaretro.org/Gens_KMod) source code was compiled as a 32-bit DLL, *gens.dll*, with a new interface to allow communication with an application.
 The DLL code is run on a separate thread, and receives input from Unity.
 After each frame, the DLL sends the screen buffer as an array to Unity, where it is rendered to a texture.
 Since audio is handled directly by Gens, there is no 3D audio as of yet.

 A virtual room was created with a TV where the execution of the emulator can be seen.
 The user can move and look around.
 The player carries a wireless Sega Genesis controller, animated when the user presses any button.